elbatros/rollup-assignment-5/README.md

 # Rollup Summary

-A program that dislays a ROLLUP summary of a table
+A program that displays a ROLLUP summary of a table

 ## Overview

 * Parses standard input into a table
   * The first input line must consist of space-delimited column names
+    * Column names must be unique
+    * Column names are case-sensitive
+    * The last column is the 'value' column, but can be given any name
   * Each subsequent input line defines a row
     * Values must be tab-delimited
     * The last value must be a number
     * The other values can be any string
-* Accepts space-delimited column name arguments that define how columns will be grouped for aggregation
+* Program arguments (space-delimited) are column names (in order) that define how columns will be grouped for aggregation
-  * Column names must be a subset of the table's column names
+  * Must be a subset of the table's column names
+  * Can be in any order
   * Cannot include the name of the last (value) column
   * Cannot include duplicates
-* Computes and prints a ROLLUP summary view of the table to standard output
+* Computes a ROLLUP summary view of the table and prints it to standard output

 ## Running the Program